ReedCS2-S20/lb1-p3/README.md

 # Lab 1 Part 3 Exercises

-*Exercises 1, 2, and 3 should be completed by 9/6 at 3pm*
+*Attempt to complete exercises 1-4 by 1/31 at 3pm*

 This repository contains a collection of C files for the exercises you are to complete for the third part of the first laboratory meeting.
-Try to complete as many exercises as you can in the lab period, and complete the first three before the next lecture.
-The fourth is an extra exercise that you can work to complete, too.
+Try to complete as many exercises as you can in the lab period, and complete them before the next lecture.
+If you have problems, seek help from me or a TA,

+Note that I haven't really taught you C yet.
+But, that's okay: I'm confident you can get these all working on your own or with a little help.
+Whatever you don't complete, no worries, just use this activity to ask good questions in lecture.

 On the original Lab 1 pages, which you are probably in the midst of working through, you will also be learning how to obtain this repository